National Enforcement Initiative: Preventing Animal Waste from Contaminating Surface and Ground Water

 The following maps and charts show EPA's progress in reducing animal waste pollution from livestock and poultry concentrated animal feeding operations (CAFO) operations.

-- Chart showing cumulative number of EPA CAFO concluded enforcement actions
+- Cumulative number of EPA CAFO concluded enforcement actions

 Map of large concentrated animal feeding operations (CAFO) and EPA CAFO inspections and enforcement actions